Ed Phillips (pitcher)

-Norman Edwin Phillips (September 20, 1944 – September 20, 2017) was a middle relief pitcher in Major League Baseball who played briefly for the Boston Red Sox during the season.
+Norman Edwin Phillips (September 20, 1944 – September 20, 2017) was an American middle relief pitcher in Major League Baseball who played briefly for the Boston Red Sox during the season.

 Listed at 6 ft 1 in tall and 190 lb, Phillips batted and threw right-handed.
 The Ardmore, Oklahoma, native grew up in Portland, Maine, where he graduated from Deering High School.
 He attended Colby College, and in 1963 he played collegiate summer baseball for Chatham of the Cape Cod Baseball League.
-He was selected by the Red Sox in the 16th round of the 1966 MLB Draft.
+He was selected by the Red Sox in the 16th round of the 1966 MLB draft.

 In 18 relief appearances with Boston, Phillips posted a 0–2 record with a 5.32 ERA without a save, giving up 14 runs on 29 hits and 10 walks while striking out 23 in 23 2/3 innings of work.

 He died of cancer on his 73rd birthday, September 20, 2017.